Tata Motors cheers 4 million cars on Indian roads with drive down memory lane

 Tata Motors recently took the third spot in the passenger vehicle segment and is currently behind Maruti Suzuki and Hyundai, and fending off a spirited fight from Kia Motors.
 The homegrown company has managed to find many takers for Altroz, its latest offering in the market, while also crossing the highest ever sales mark for the Nexon.
 While Nexon has hit the 1.5 lakh mark, Tiago has achieved three lakh target.
 Harrier has also found many takers despite its initial hiccups.

 What has also helped Tata Motors' cause is that its cars have been faring well in Global NCAP tests.
-Altroz secured five stars while Tiago, Tigor and Nexon getting four stars in their respective tests.
+Nexon and Altroz secured five stars while Tiago and Tigor received four stars in their respective tests.

 Another aspect where Tata Motors claims to be working is in providing a robust post-sales service network and outreach program, something it has been faulted and flayed for in years gone by.